Counts of galaxy clusters as cosmological probes: the impact of baryonic physics: Introduction

-Forthcoming cluster surveys will probe much larger volumes with higher sensitivities.
-In this Letter, we show that, in order to use the new data to derive cosmological constraints that are not only precise (i.e. small statistical errors) but also accurate (i.e. unbiased estimates), it will be imperative to model the baryonic effects on the cluster mass function.
-Following a statistical approach, we describe the effects of gas physics in terms of the mean baryonic mass fraction as a function of cluster mass, $f_{\rm b}(M)$, and of the corresponding dispersion around the mean $\sigma_{\rm b}$.
-We focus our attention on two variables: the matter density parameter, $\Omega_{\rm m}$, and the linear rms matter fluctuation within a spherical top-hat window of radius $8\,h^{-1}$ Mpc, $\sigma_8$.
+As routinely done in X-ray and Sunyaev-Zel'dovich studies, we define cluster and halo masses as spherical overdensities bounded by the radius $R_{500}$ within which the mean density is $\Delta=500$ times the critical density of the Universe.
+Note the $R_{500}$ is typically 1.5-2 times smaller than the virial radius (defined as in \cite{1996MNRAS.282..263E}) and the baryon fraction within this smaller scale, $f_{\rm b}$, is observed to be below the cosmic value (e.g. \cite{andreon, 2013arXiv1301.0624E}) and vary systematically with the cluster mass \cite{giodini,lagana,lin,sun}.
+Following a statistical approach, we describe the effects of gas physics in two steps.
+We first use the outcome of recent numerical studies, to relate the dark-matter content of galaxy clusters with halo masses in N-body simulations.
+Then we reason in terms of the mean baryonic mass fraction as a function of cluster mass, $f_{\rm b}(M)$, and of the corresponding dispersion around the mean $\sigma_{\rm b}$.
+We focus our attention on two cosmological parameters: the matter density parameter, $\Omega_{\rm m}$, and the linear rms matter fluctuation within a spherical top-hat window of radius $8\,h^{-1}$ Mpc, $\sigma_8$.
 Considering observationally motivated guesses for the shape and amplitude of the function $f_{\rm b}(M)$ and of the scatter $\sigma_{\rm b}$, we first quantify the bias in the estimates for $\Omega_{\rm m}$ and $\sigma_8$ caused by using the halo mass function as a proxy for the cluster mass function.
 Subsequently, we explore the option of using extra free parameters in the models to simultaneously determine from the cluster counts both the cosmological parameters and the relation $f_{\rm b}(M)$.
 We find that this procedure increases the uncertainties on $\Omega_{\rm m}$ and $\sigma_8$.
 Finally, we show that considering additional information on the baryonic mass fraction from follow-up studies of a small subsample of clusters is pivotal to recover unbiased estimates for $\Omega_{\rm m}$ and $\sigma_8$ with small uncertainties.

 We conclude that taking into account the effect of baryons on the cluster mass function is key to fully exploit the potential of forthcoming large-volume cluster surveys as cosmological probes.